 Retro accessory manufacturer 8BitDo offers a decidedly different option for your GameCube controller adapter needs.
 With the look of an oversized dongle and bearing the original shade of GameCube indigo, the Gbros. adapter is the ideal choice for those who tend to play a lot of solo games.
 The adapter syncs to your Switch wirelessly, so all you have to do is plug your controller into the adapter.
 This frees up the space between you and your TV from a mess of cords.
 The downside is that each adapter only supports one controller, so you’ll need to buy multiple if you’re having a LAN party.

 Gbros. needs two AA batteries to work, and it’ll get around 30 hours of gameplay on those two batteries before you’ll have to purchase new ones.
 One of the most desirable features of the Gbros. adapter is its screenshot button.
 While that might not seem like a huge deal to those who don’t take screenshots much, playing with a GameCube controller using other adapters doesn’t let you take screenshots.

-Not only that but the Gbros. adapter gives you access to a home button that enables you to return to the Switch’s menu screen—another feature that GameCube controllers and other adapters lack.
+Another feature GameCube controllers and other adapters lack that the Gbros. adapter provides is a home button that lets your return to the Switch’s menu screen.
 8Bitdo’s adapter also works with SNES, NES, and Wii Classic controllers.

 Official Nintendo adapter

 Nintendo released their classic GameCube adapter to coincide with the release of Super Smash Bros.
 Ultimate in 2018.
-Since then, the adapter has been in and out of stock, but it’s an excellent buy if you can find it.
+Since then, the adapter has been in and out of stock, but it’s a tremendous buy if you can locate one.

 - The best Nintendo Switch exclusives